revomatico/ansible-linstor/README.md

 > This project is work in progress, not production ready.

-Ansible role and sample playbook to deploy LINBIT's linstor on Linux.
+Ansible role and sample playbook to deploy LINBIT's linstor on Linux (for now Ubuntu).

 ## Features